Here are some basic tasks that you can do to help you learn how to use Microsoft Office PowerPoint 2010.

 On the Slide Show tab, in the Start Slide Show group, click From Current Slide.

-For more information about how to view a slide show, see When and how to use views in PowerPoint 2010.
+For more information about how to view a slide show, see Choose the right view for the task in PowerPoint.

 Print a presentation

 Click the File tab, and then click Print.

 Under Print What, do one of the following: